 On the eve of this release Josefowicz spoke with me about her unusual path, about how her connection with contemporary music and composers grew so strong, what she loves about music that many find difficult to understand, and why the Adès concerto has become a signature of her repertoire.

 Josefowicz was born near Toronto, then when she was three her family moved to the Los Angeles area (Malibu) for her father's job as a research physicist.
-Age three is she started playing the violin, with the Suzuki method.
+Age three is when she started playing the violin, with the Suzuki method.

 "Violin was always my father's obsession," she said.
 It took a great deal of time and transformation, before it became hers.